Free Walking Tour Berlin

 2. Capitalist Economy

-West Berlin operated under a capitalist economy, embracing free market principles and private ownership of businesses.
-This led to a higher standard of living compared to the Eastern side.
-The economic prosperity attracted many young people and professionals from East Berlin and other Eastern bloc countries.
+West Berlin was an example of a capitalists system, with free market and private individuals’ ownership of enterprises.
+This resulted in higher level of living as compared to the eastern side of the country.
+The economic boom led plenty of youths and professionals mainly from East Berlin and other Eastern-bloc nations.

 3. Democratic Governance